coolcat-creations/plg_fields_travel/README.md

 ## DOCS WILL FOLLOW

-## current issue:
+## ToDo:
-- Layouts don't copy to the layouts folder, please copy layouts/field fold manually to Joomlaroot/layouts until fixed
+- file extension package for the layouts (move them now manually to the layouts folder)
+- translations
+- optimize curl call (cache?)